shpendk/udpz/README.md

 UDPz was created to address the need for a fast and efficient tool to scan UDP services across multiple hosts.
 Traditional network scanning tools like `nmap` often provide slower UDP scanning capabilities, which can be a bottleneck for network administrators and security professionals.

-UDPz aims to fill this gap by providing a robust solution that can be easily integrated into existing workflows due to his logging capabilities and flexible output options.
+UDPz aims to fill this gap by providing a robust solution that can be easily integrated into existing workflows due to it's logging capabilities and flexible output options.

 ## Features